 - Neuro ICU, UH

-The first year consists of 13 four-week rotations on clinical services and varies for each Fellow depending on their experience.
+The first year consists of 13 four-week rotations on clinical services.
 The goal of this year is to teach the trainee the basic aspects of pulmonary and critical care medicine.

 Year 2 and 3